XeroXP/BigSharp/README.md

 x.s                                    // -1               sign
 ```

-For advanced usage, multiple Big number constructors can be created, each with an independent configuration.
+For advanced usage, multiple Big number factories can be created, each with an independent configuration.

 For further information see the [API](../../wiki/) reference documentation.